EPCCed/intro_to_cp2k/day1/README.md

 CP2K is a quantum chemistry package for performing atomistic simulations which has a variety of applications and features.
 CP2K is used for wide variety of systems such as solid-state systems, molecules, liquids and biological systems.
-It is optimized for the mixed Gaussian and Plane-Waves (GPW) method based on pseudopotentials, but is able to run all-electron or pure plane-wave/Gaussian calculations as well.
+It is optimized for using density functional theory (DFT) with the mixed Gaussian and Plane-Waves (GPW) method based on pseudopotentials.

 This course is designed to teach attendees how to run basic CP2K calculations and give them the key knowledge required for doing so.
 It will cover the